RioterTrov97/bargainbuy-backend/README.md

 # BargainBuy - Ecommerce Web App

-This is a full stack MERN application created by me alone.
-Developed with MongoDB, Express, React, Redux, Node and Sass.
+This is a full stack MERN application and developed with MongoDB, Express, React, Redux, Node and Sass.

 The frontend code of the app can be found in this repo:
 [BargainBuy Frontend Repo](https://github.com/RioterTrov97/bargainbuy-frontend)